 The After Action Report (AAR) documents the performance of tasks, and where necessary, makes recommendations for improvements.
 The AAR is completed as part of demobilization.
 Once the operational debriefings are completed, an action tracking table should be populated and a formal debrief report shall be drafted by the independent chairperson/facilitator.
 Where considered appropriate, the debrief report should be supported by a factual record of the event, including a brief description of the incident, chronology/timeline of the incident, and the agencies involved.
 This report will be circulated to those who participated in the debriefing for their review and approval before it is disseminated to senior managers and/or elected officials.

-Upon completion of the debrief process, the CEMC will be responsible for monitoring progress and/or facilitating further consultation in regard to the recommended course of actions resulting from the After Action Report, Depending on the scope and scale of the progress and/or facilitating further consultation in regard to the recommended course of actions resulting from the After Action Report.
+Upon completion of the debrief process, the CEMC will be responsible for monitoring progress and/or facilitating further consultation in regard to the recommended course of actions resulting from the After Action Report.
 Depending on the scope and scale of the emergency event, the CEMC may delegate this responsibility to an "after action" coordinator.